turtlesec-no/turtlesec-no.github.io/working.md

 * You can register your sick leave by the hour, if for example you need to go to a doctor or fell ill at work or if you work a few hours from home while ill
 * Care leave ("omsorgsdager") can also be registered by the hour
 * Mental health is also health, and self-reported sick leave can also be used for this
-* If you have a temporary disability, permanent disability or a chronic illness we will work with you and NAV to accomodate your needs
+* If you have a temporary disability, permanent disability or a chronic illness we will work with you and NAV to accommodate your needs
 * There are many details and laws in this area, so speak to your manager and we will work with you to make this as smooth as possible

 ### Accessibility